 inFact have developed in collaboration with Scion scientists and FPInnovations, a heavy-duty remotely controlled robot capable of moving from tree to tree to carry out forest thinning operations safely, in difficult to access areas.

-Scion’s scientists have proven that a free standing, two-armed robot can successfully support it’s own weight and move from tree stem to tree stem.
+Scion’s scientists have proven that a free-standing, two-armed robot can successfully support its weight and move from tree stem to tree stem.
 The challenge, for inFact, was to develop a ruggedised functional robot that could be manufactured for large scale deployment in the world’s forests.

 Researchers are using this to advance the technology used in forestry to promote safety and forest management in hard to reach places.

 The collaboration is now looking at securing the next round of funding to commercialise the product and establish channel partners and manufacturing capability.